-This program is open to Teach For America (TFA) Alumni who have completed their two-year teaching commitment, or will complete their teaching commitment by May 2017.
-This opportunity includes furthering your education at Delta State, while also participating in impactful social innovation that can lead to creating the future you envision for yourself and your community.
-The second cohort of social entrepreneurs will consist of 10 Teach For America Alumni who will pursue their own individualized project addressing barriers in the community; the cohort will regularly convene to share experiences in a collaborative environment.
-By participating in this program, you will be able to apply your passion towards goals to help reimagine what is possible for Mississippi.
+This program is offered to Teach For America (TFA) Alumni who have completed their two-year teaching commitment.
+This opportunity allows TFA Alumni to further their education at Delta State, while also participating in impactful social innovation that can lead to creating the future they envision for themselves and their community.
+Each cohort of social entrepreneurs consist of 8-12 Teach For America Alumni who pursue their own individualized project addressing barriers in the community; the cohort regularly convenes to share experiences in a collaborative environment.
+By participating in this program, TFA Alumni apply their passion towards goals to help reimagine what is possible for Mississippi.

 This long weekend will be filled with exciting workshops, activities and opportunities to connect with our cohort of like-minded individuals.
 The cohort will refine their leadership skills while also being introduced to entrepreneurial perspectives when tackling social problems.
 Fellows will be provided tangible tools to use by providing a framework and space to plan out the implementation and design of their projects.